thebadcoder96/url-extractor/README.md

 ## Why did I build this?

-I was not able to open embedded links by Outlook Safelinks at my work and sometimes when I am using internet in cafes.
-Being frustrated by manually extracting the link led to develop this simple tool.
+I was not able to open any embedded links by Outlook Safelinks at my work and/or when I am using internet in cafes.
+Being frustrated by manually extracting the link, I decided to develop this simple tool.

 ## Features